 Translating Themes

-Themify allows you to translate each theme into different languages without having to edit the template files.
-It can be translated with the free Poedit software or translation plugins such as Loco Translate.
-You can also purchase the premium WPML plugin, if you need more advanced features such as translating custom types, taxonomy, and menus.
+Themify enables you to translate each theme into different languages without the need to edit the template files directly.
+This can be achieved using the free Poedit software or translation plugins like Loco Translate.
+Alternatively, you can opt for the premium WPML plugin if you require more advanced features such as translating custom types, taxonomies, and menus.

 Missing translation strings